Skip to Main Content

 There are four major scholarships available to medical school students:

-• Herbert W. Nickens Medical Student Scholarship: Students entering their third year of medical school can apply for a $5,000 scholarship offered by the Association of American Medical Colleges.
+• Herbert W. Nickens Medical Student Scholarship: Students entering their third year of medical school can apply for a $5,000 scholarship from the Association of American Medical Colleges.

-• National Health Services Corps (NHSC) Scholarship: Primary health care students willing to make a service commitment of at least one year may qualify for a NHSC scholarship that covers tuition and fees.
+• National Health Services Corps (NHSC) Scholarship: Primary healthcare students willing to make a service commitment of at least one year may qualify for an NHSC scholarship that covers tuition and fees.
 NHSC scholarship recipients also receive a monthly stipend to help cover living expenses.

 • Physicians of Tomorrow Award: Medical students approaching their final year of school can get a $10,000 scholarship from the American Medical Association.